 It is also apparent that Carmarthenshire receives the third highest number of planning applications of all the LPAs in Wales.
-How this is managed needs to be considered during the implementation of the new structure during 2017/18.
-Consideration needs to be giveb as to whether the service is adequately resourced to deal with this level of planning applications - particularly in terms of input from specialist staff in other Units (Highways, Ecology, Drainage etc).
+Consideration needs to be given as to whether the service is adequately resourced to deal with this level of planning applications - particularly in terms of input from specialist staff (Highways, Ecology, Drainage, Legal etc.).